Seun-O/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+      React is a library that is used to build single page web applications.
+It is primarily used to build User Interfaces components are the building blocks of most react applications.

 - [ ] What does it mean to _think_ in react?

+      Thinking in react means to break down the different aspects of a website to see what can be broken up into reusable components

 - [ ] Describe state.

+      State is an object that determines how a component in react will render and behave.
+It is initiated with this.state ={ name: ''} it is also muted by calling the this.setState() method

 - [ ] Describe props.

+      Props are how react passes information to the different components you can pass props through the HTML tag of the component <Component prop1={this.state.name}>

 ## Project Set Up